vantagecompute/helm-sdkpy/IMPLEMENTATION_SUMMARY.md

-# helmpy Implementation Summary
+# helm-sdkpy Implementation Summary

 ## Project Overview

-**helmpy** is a complete Python wrapper for the Helm v4 Go API, providing full access to Helm's functionality from Python applications.
+**helm-sdkpy** is a complete Python wrapper for the Helm v4 Go API, providing full access to Helm's functionality from Python applications.
 Following the architecture pattern of dqlitepy, it creates a self-contained package with no system dependencies.

 ## Implementation Status: ✅ COMPLETE